samblenny/txtseq/README.md

   Example: `2 | {CDG}4 {ACD}4 | C2 C2 D2 G2 |`

   For more examples, see [`track1.txt`](track1.txt)

+### Setting BPM and Time Unit

+The `B` command sets bpm, which is a global setting that gets applied during playback.
+For example, a line with `B 120` would set the playback speed to 120 beats per minute.

+The `U` command sets the time unit, which relates to the duration numbers.
+For example, You can set the time unit to 1 eighth note with a `U 1/8` command.
+In that case, if you wrote `C2` in a staff, that note's duration would be 2 eighth notes (1 quarter note).
+Or, for quarter note triplets, you could use the `U 1/4T` command.
+In that case, the duration of a `C2` would be 2/3 of one quarter note.

+The time unit options are: `1/4`, `1/8`, `1/16`, `1/32`, `1/4T`, `1/8T`,
+`1/16T`, and `1/32T`.

 ### Bass Clef Percussion Notes on Voice 1